How To Breed Rabbits – The Complete Step By Step Guide

 If this is your rabbit’s first litter.
 Look at the age of your breeding rabbits before you decide anything.
 You want to breed at the best the time for them physically is the most important decision-maker.

 Then start looking into what the weather will be like during that time of year.
 Is it extremely hot, or cold, do you have bad storms in your area?
-I don’t like to breed my does in the hottest part of the summer to help avoid heat stroke as well as I avoided the dead of winter because that could lead to kits getting cold.
-Poor conditions could lead to the loss of kits.
+I don’t like to breed my does in the hottest part of the summer to help avoid heat stroke and I avoided the dead of winter because that could lead to kits getting cold and dieing.

 Sometimes you can’t have everything perfect so just be ready to deal with less-than-ideal weather if you have to.